WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

                 uses: anchore/scan-action@v3
                 with:
                   image: "${{ needs.docker-build.outputs.full_docker_image_tag }}"
-                  fail-build: false
+                  fail-build: true
         ```
-    2. Push your changes.
+    2. Push your changes
+    3. Check pipeline output; You should see the below vulnerability found, since we did specify parameter `fail-build: true` the job got failed, but you can change this behaviour by setting the value to `false`.
-    3. If no issues, let's continue..
+    4. If no issues, let's continue..
 <br/>
 <br/>